Bandar bin Abdulaziz Al Saud

-Bandar bin Abdulaziz Al Saud (بندر بن عبد العزيز آل سعود Bandar bin ʿAbdulʿazīz Āl Saʿūd; 1921 or 1923–28 July 2019) was the tenth son of King Abdulaziz.
-At the time of his death, he was the eldest surviving member of the ruling branch of the House of Saud.
+Bandar bin Abdulaziz Al Saud (بندر بن عبد العزيز آل سعود Bandar bin ʿAbdulʿazīz Āl Saʿūd; 7 July 1923 – 28 July 2019) was the tenth son of King Abdulaziz.
+At the time of his death, he was the eldest surviving member of the Saudi ruling family.

 Early life

 Bandar was reportedly born in Riyadh in 1923, though Talal Kapoor reports his birth year as 1921.
 His mother was Bazza who died in 1940.
 He was the tenth son of King Abdulaziz, and his full brother was Prince Fawwaz.

 Succession

 Prince Bandar stepped aside from the line of succession, despite his opposition to the selection of one of his half-brothers, Prince Sultan, as a future ruler.
 King Fahd appointed Prince Sultan as second deputy prime minister in 1982, making him second in line for the throne.
 Bandar's only government service was the director general at the interior ministry, and the fact that his mother was Moroccan may also have counted against him.
 Similar claims by his half-brother Prince Musaid were also rejected in that his son, Faisal bin Musaid, had assassinated King Faisal in 1975.
 As compensation, however, two of Bandar's sons were given important jobs: Mansour bin Bandar was made the commander of Prince Abdullah Air Base at Jeddah, and Faisal bin Bandar the governor of Al-Qassim Province.